usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 **Target Audience:** Federal acquisition professionals enrolled in DITAP
 **Facilitator(s):** \[Insert Facilitator Name(s)\]

-### I. Overview & Objectives
+### I. Overview & objectives

 Learners will synthesize their insights from the full case study and the course.
 They will produce a written recommendation and deliver a team presentation outlining their approach to implementing a successful CRM system.

 This culmination invites learners to apply the full arc of the DITAP curriculum—from discovery through delivery—to a case study scenario.
 The milestone outputs require integration of technical strategy, stakeholder management, agile governance, and change leadership.

 **Learning Objectives:**
-* Integrate insights from discovery, evaluation, and planning phases to support digital service implementation
+* Integrate insights from discovery, evaluation, and planning phases to support digital service implementation.
-* Synthesize tradeoffs and decisions into a coherent recommendation
+* Synthesize tradeoffs and decisions into a coherent recommendation.
-* Communicate a strategic approach that demonstrates stakeholder empathy, technical understanding, and adaptive leadership
+* Communicate a strategic approach that demonstrates stakeholder empathy, technical understanding, and adaptive leadership.
-* Reflect on leadership growth through the case study experience
+* Reflect on leadership growth through the case study experience.

 ### II.
-Materials & Preparation
+Materials & preparation

 **Materials:**
-* Nagivating Stakeholder and Decision-Making Challenges Case Study Milestones 1–5
+* Navigating Stakeholder and Decision-Making Challenges Case Study Milestones 1–5
 * Milestone 4 and 5 Instructions (Written and Presentation Guidance)
 * Optional: Slide deck template

 **Preparation Checklist:**
-* Ensure each group has access to their Milestone 1–3 notes
+* Ensure each group has access to their Milestone 1–3 notes.
-* Prepare rubric for feedback or peer review (recommendation is to use standard class participation rubric but you may also use the rubric in the case study)
+* Prepare rubric for feedback or peer review (recommendation is to use standard class participation rubric but you may also use the rubric in the case study).
-* Create timing guidelines for group presentations (e.g., 6–8 min)
+* Create timing guidelines for group presentations (e.g., 6–8 min).
-* Create guidelines for feedback & Q\&A round robin (e.g. Team 1 for Team 2, Team 2 for Team 3… Team 8 for Team 1\)
+* Create guidelines for feedback & Q\&A round robin (e.g. Team 1 for Team 2, Team 2 for Team 3… Team 8 for Team 1\).

 **Pre-Read for Participants:**
-* Review team outputs from earlier Milestones
+* Review team outputs from earlier Milestones.
-* Review Milestone 4 and 5 guidance
+* Review Milestone 4 and 5 guidance.

 ### III.
-Session Agenda & Activities
+Session agenda & activities

 **Activity Title:** **Laying Out a Recommendation**
 **Time:** 1-2 classes